 Yoake

-The thickest slice of toast we have ever found used for Ogura Toast was at Yoake, where the toast is happy (see what we did there?) to be 5 centimeters thick.
+The thickest slice of toast we have ever found used for Ogura Toast was at Yoake, where the toast is happy 🙂 It’s a whopping 5 centimeters thick!
 And the best part?
 You can put as much Ogura-an on there as you want.
 No limits, as long as you eat all of it and enjoy yourself while doing so!

 Yoake